wasurocks/ComProgClass/README.md

 # Computer Programming (2190101)
 ## Freshman Year @ Chulalongkorn University

 This repository contains all the code/assignments I had completed during my computer programming class.
-All programs are written in Java.
+All programs have been written and compiled using Java.